 Since the turn of the 20th century, car shows have emerged as a favorite American pastime.
 They provide a platform for passionate vehicle builders to showcase their talents.
 The aftermarket industry is flush with opportunity to make any vehicle unique and bring your personality to life.
 Car builders strive to create a masterpiece that stands out from the automotive eye candy found at every car show.

-How do you stand out from the crowd at a car show?
+How do you stand out from the crowd and win a car show?

 We asked some of our experts how they’ve cut through the noise to make impressive names for themselves and capture awards and accolades.